charrismatic/00_Notes/Markdown/markdown_editors.article.md

 ・[Boostnote Tips: How to set Vim keymap to Boostnote.](https://medium.com/boostnote/how-to-set-vim-keymap-to-boostnote-1b6ad96492ef)

 Its a totally awesome project, very much worth trying out.

-Supports multiple storage location in the file system, multiple folders, tags, and note meta data.
+- Supports multiple storage location in the file system, multiple folders, tags, and note meta data.

-Export to .md, pdf, html, or print view
+- Export to .md, pdf, html, or print view

-import from .txt or .md
+- import from .txt or .md

-Starred notes
+- Starred notes

-Split view mode or seemless editing (single window mode)
+- Split view mode or seemless editing (single window mode)
+- Tags, stars, multi folder storage, multiple not types
+- Export to txt, md, html
+- ​

 The only drawback is that file names are hashed and content is stored as coffeescript `.cson` so if you're looking for something to work on individual markdown files or open notes later directly in the file system this is not the right choice, but all the files are still plain text and stored directly in your home folder or folder of your choosing.
 As as a notebook app this one is completely awesome.

-Evernote API integration
+### Evernote API integration

 https://github.com/BoostIO/ever2boost